kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Affinity mismatch causing allocation to different device
 - Affinity lock clearing when all claims release a device
 - Interaction with consumable capacity constraints (KEP-5075)
-- Scheduler restart: `AffinityStates` correctly reconstructed from existing bound ResourceClaims, and devices with non-reconstructable active claims have `AffinityStates[deviceID].Unknown` set
+- Scheduler restart: `AffinityStates` correctly reconstructed by re-running CEL extraction against the opaque configs of existing bound ResourceClaims; devices with non-reconstructable active claims (no keys produced, CEL eval failure) have `AffinityStates[deviceID].Status == AffinityStatusUnreconstructable`
-- Parallel scheduling: two Pods with conflicting affinity values targeting the same device — one wins Reserve, the other is requeued
+- Parallel scheduling: two Pods whose extracted affinity values conflict target the same device — one wins Reserve, the other is requeued
-- `DRASharingAffinity` disabled: `sharingAffinity` fields are ignored;
-  devices are treated as unconditionally shareable
+- `DRASharingAffinity` disabled: `sharingAffinity` field is ignored (or absent on writes); devices are treated as unconditionally shareable
 - `DRASharingAffinity` toggled: enabling after claims exist does not disrupt already-bound workloads, and legacy in-use devices are conservatively filtered until clean
-- Invalid `Structured` parameters at scheduling time: regression test that malformed claims rejected at API admission cannot reach the scheduler, and that any historical claim slipping through deterministically excludes sharing-constrained devices rather than crashing
+- Invalid opaque config at scheduling time: regression test that malformed configs (no apiVersion/kind, unparseable parameters) cause CEL extraction to fail deterministically and the device is filtered out rather than crashing the scheduler
-- Permissive Sharing (no SA): Device without `sharingAffinity`, claim with `Structured` parameters — verify scheduler allows the allocation and `Structured.Parameters` are not evaluated for affinity
+- Permissive Sharing (slice has no AE): Slice without `sharingAffinity`, claim with arbitrary opaque config — verify scheduler allows the allocation and opaque config is not evaluated for affinity
 - Ghost Lock: Pod is Assumed (tentative lock set) but Bind fails — verify the lock is cleared immediately and the next Pod in the queue can claim the device with a different affinity value
-- Legacy Device Migration: 5 Pods are already running on a NIC; the driver updates `ResourceSlice` to add `sharingAffinity`; a 6th Pod arrives with `Structured` parameters — verify the device has `AffinityStates[deviceID].Unknown` set and the 6th Pod is filtered from that device until all legacy claims drain
+- Legacy Device Migration: 5 Pods are already running on NICs in a slice without `sharingAffinity`; the driver republishes the slice with `sharingAffinity` declared; a 6th Pod arrives with a matching opaque config — verify each affected device has `AffinityStates[deviceID].Status == AffinityStatusUnreconstructable` and the 6th Pod is filtered from those devices until all legacy claims drain
-- Partial Key: Device requires `subnet` and `pkey` in `parameterKeys`;
+- Partial Key: Slice declares both `subnet` and `pkey` CEL extractions;
-  claim provides only `subnet` — verify the device is filtered out
+  claim's opaque config has `subnetID` but no `ibPKey` — verify the device is filtered out (CEL eval for `pkey` errors)
-- First-Fit Behavior: Two devices available on a node, one already locked to subnet-X, one clean; new claim for subnet-X — verify the claim is allocated successfully (Filter excludes nothing; either device is feasible) and that the chosen device matches the allocator's existing first-fit ordering.
-Alpha does not require the locked device to be preferred; affinity-aware preference is delivered in beta — see [Affinity-aware scoring (planned for Beta)](#affinity-aware-scoring-planned-for-beta).
+- First-Fit Behavior: Two devices available on a node, one already locked to subnet-X, one clean; new claim whose extraction yields subnet-X — verify the claim is allocated successfully (Filter excludes nothing;
+  either device is feasible) and that the chosen device matches the allocator's existing first-fit ordering.
+Alpha does not require the locked device to be preferred; affinity-aware preference is delivered in beta
-- Driver Backstop: Device without `sharingAffinity`, two claims with incompatible config land on the same device — verify scheduler allows both (permissive), and `NodePrepareResources` rejects the incompatible claim
+- Driver Backstop: Slice has no `sharingAffinity`, two claims with incompatible opaque config land on the same device — verify scheduler allows both (permissive), and `NodePrepareResources` rejects the incompatible claim
-- Gate-dependency misconfiguration: `DRASharingAffinity` enabled while `DRAStructuredDeviceConfiguration` is disabled on apiserver/scheduler — verify the scheduler no-ops affinity enforcement (no panic, no false filtering) and that a clear log/event is emitted indicating the unsupported configuration
 - NodePrepareResources failure does not clear lock: Claim is bound and lock is set in the scheduler cache, but `NodePrepareResources` fails on the node — verify the affinity lock remains in the scheduler cache
-- Multi-request, multi-device, no cross-talk: Single claim with two requests (`mgmt-nic`, `data-nic`), each with distinct `Structured` parameters (`subnet=A` and `subnet=B`) targeting two different `sharingAffinity` devices on the same node — verify both requests succeed in the same scheduling cycle and each device locks to its own request's values without influence from the sibling request
+- Multi-request, multi-device, no cross-talk: Single claim with two requests (`mgmt-nic`, `data-nic`), each with a distinct opaque config yielding `subnet=A` and `subnet=B` targeting two different devices in slices that declare extraction — verify both requests succeed in the same scheduling cycle and each device locks to its own request's extracted values without influence from the sibling request
-- Restart with inconsistent reconstructable locks: two active reconstructable claims on the same device disagree on a required key value during restart reconstruction — verify the device is marked `AffinityStates[deviceID].Unknown = true`, a warning is logged, and new sharing-affinity scheduling is blocked on that device until all claims drain
+- Restart with inconsistent reconstructable locks: two active reconstructable claims on the same device produce conflicting extracted key values during restart reconstruction — verify the device is marked `AffinityStates[deviceID].Status = AffinityStatusUnreconstructable`, a warning is logged, and new sharing-affinity scheduling is blocked on that device until all claims drain
-- parameterKeys mutation with active claims: device locked with claims carrying `parameterKeys=[subnet]`; driver updates ResourceSlice to `parameterKeys=[subnet, vlan]` — verify the device is marked `AffinityStates[deviceID].Unknown` after the next reconciliation/restart (because pre-existing claims do not provide the new key in `Structured`) and is filtered out for new `sharingAffinity` scheduling until existing claims drain
+- `sharingAffinity` mutation with active claims: slice republishes with renamed CEL keys or a new extractor; pre-existing claims now extract a different key set than the current `LockedAffinity` — verify the device has `AffinityStates[deviceID].Status == AffinityStatusUnreconstructable` after the next reconciliation/restart and is filtered out for new sharing-affinity scheduling until existing claims drain
+- CEL cost budget: pathological CEL expression intentionally exhausts the per-eval cost limit — verify the scheduler treats this as an extraction failure (device filtered out + Event), does not stall, and remains responsive to other scheduling work

 ##### e2e tests

-- End-to-end test with mock DRA driver using sharing affinity
+- End-to-end test with mock DRA driver publishing `sharingAffinity`
-- Multi-pod scheduling: Pods with matching affinity values share the same device
+- Multi-pod scheduling: Pods with matching extracted affinity values share the same device
-- Multi-pod scheduling: Pods with conflicting affinity values are placed on different devices
+- Multi-pod scheduling: Pods with conflicting extracted affinity values are placed on different devices
 - Lock lifecycle: last Pod deleted → lock cleared → new Pod with different affinity value can claim the device
-- Rollout scenario: existing Pods running without `sharingAffinity`; driver adds `sharingAffinity` to ResourceSlice; verify existing Pods continue running and new Pods respect the new constraint after legacy claims drain
+- Rollout scenario: existing Pods running on devices in a slice with no `sharingAffinity`; driver republishes the slice with `sharingAffinity`; verify existing Pods continue running and new Pods respect the new constraint after legacy claims drain

 ### Graduation Criteria

 #### Alpha

-- Feature implemented behind two feature gates:
-  - `DRAStructuredDeviceConfiguration` — adds the typed `Structured` sibling on `DeviceConfiguration` (generic, reusable API surface)
-  - `DRASharingAffinity` — adds `Device.SharingAffinity`,
-    `AllocatedState.AffinityStates`, and the scheduler logic that reads `Structured.Parameters` for affinity matching; depends on
-    `DRAStructuredDeviceConfiguration`
+- Feature implemented behind a single feature gate `DRASharingAffinity` covering both the `ResourceSlice.spec.sharingAffinity` API field and the scheduler logic that runs CEL extraction and matches results against the lock
-- API fields added to ResourceSlice (`SharingAffinity` on `Device`)
+- API field added to ResourceSlice (`SharingAffinityExtractor` on `ResourceSliceSpec`)
-- Typed `Structured *StructuredDeviceConfiguration` sibling field added on `DeviceConfiguration`
-- Scheduler reads `Structured.Parameters` for affinity matching; no opaque decoding involved
+- Scheduler runs CEL extraction over claim opaque configs to derive affinity keys; CEL evaluates in the standard ValidatingAdmissionPolicy environment with a per-evaluation cost budget
 - Scheduler Filter plugin enforces affinity matching
-- Affinity-aware packing (both within-node and cross-node) is out of scope for alpha
-- Scheduler tracks affinity in AllocatedState
+- Scheduler tracks affinity in `AllocatedState.AffinityStates`
 - Unit and integration tests
-- Documentation for driver authors
+- Documentation for driver authors covering CEL expression authoring, multi-version guard idioms (e.g., `object.apiVersion == "x/v1" && object.kind == "Foo" ? ... : ""`),
+  and rollout guidance
 - Alpha documentation explicitly calls out the lack of lock-breaking preemption semantics for incompatible locks
-- Alpha documentation explicitly calls out string-only affinity matching (alpha `Structured.Parameters` value type is `string`)
+- Alpha documentation explicitly calls out string-only affinity matching (alpha CEL expressions must return `string`)
-- Distinct alpha diagnostics emitted via scheduler logs and (best-effort) events for: (a) compatibility mismatch with the current lock, (b) missing required `Structured` parameters for a `sharingAffinity` device, and (c) unknown lock state due to legacy / non-reconstructable / inconsistent active claims — sufficient to attribute a filtered scheduling decision without relying on metric labels alone
+- Distinct alpha diagnostics emitted via scheduler logs and (best-effort) events for: (a) compatibility mismatch with the current lock, (b) no keys produced by any extractor for the claim, (c) CEL evaluation failure (including missing fields, non-string return, or cost-budget exhaustion), and (d) unknown lock state due to legacy / non-reconstructable / inconsistent active claims — sufficient to attribute a filtered scheduling decision without relying on metric labels alone

 #### Beta